 When the news of the treaty reached the Portuguese, Andrada, together with Rezende and a half-breed named da Souza (generally known as Gouveia, who was supposed to have received a concession from Umtasa), set out for Umtasa’s kraal, supported by about 300 armed natives, with the intention of compelling the chief to repudiate the treaty.
 Captain (later Major) Patrick William Forbes, who had been placed in temporary command of the British South Africa Company's Police, notified Andrada that any such movement would be opposed by force.
 An interview took place between Umtasa and Andrada on the 15th November, and, while it was in progress, Forbes and ten men crept silently up the hill on the outskirts of the kraal, broke in upon the meeting and arrested the Portuguese officials present.
 He then took possession of Masa-Kesa (Macequece), the Portuguese headquarters, about sixteen miles away.
 Rezende was here released on parole but Andrada and Gouveia were sent under escort to Salisbury, and later to Capetown.

-Forbes then set out for the coast, with Beira as his objective, but on the way a message from Rhodes overtook him with instructions from the High Commissioner at own to proceed no farther.
+Forbes then set out for the coast, with Beira as his objective, but on the way a message from Rhodes overtook him with instructions from the High Commissioner at Cape Town to proceed no farther.

 Masa-Kesa remained in the hands of the British South Africa Company until 1891, when the present boundary was defined by an Anglo-Portuguese Convention, which gave it to the Portuguese and the Penhalonga valley to the Company.